-With coeliac disease the body reacts to a protein called gluten causing damage to the villi, which are small finger like projections lining the small intestine and helping promote absorption of nutrients.
+With coeliac disease the body reacts to a protein called gluten causing damage to the villi, which are small finger like projections within the lining of the small intestine which assist in the absorption of nutrients.

 Therefore, if a child has coeliac disease consuming foods containing gluten will damage the small intestine leading to gastrointestinal issues and inability to absorb some nutrients.
 Physical symptoms may not always be immediate and may take longer to show up after consumption of gluten.